yumh1/AgentNetworkProtocol/04-End-to-End Encrypted Communication Technology Protocol Based on did.md

 Through this scheme, we aim to achieve secure and efficient encrypted communication between users on different platforms and provide a reliable technical foundation for decentralized identity authentication.
 Future work will include optimizing the existing protocol, adding more security features, and expanding to more application scenarios.

+## Copyright Notice
+Copyright (c) 2024 GaoWei Chang
+This file is released under the [MIT License](./LICENSE).
+You are free to use and modify it, but you must retain this copyright notice.